 Adri Dear God!

-Shampa I threw myself on him like a crazed woman; a scream of pure grief ripped from my throat.
-But they sedated me they did not even let me weep to my hearts content!
+Shampa I threw myself on him like a crazy woman; a scream of pure grief tore from my throat.
+But they sedated me they did not even let me to weep to my hearts content!

 Adri Sweet heavens!